Escobita/selenium/selenium-core/selenium-website/src/main/rst/cn/05_selenium_rc.rst

 of multiple windows if your application opens additional browser windows.

 In earlier versions of Selenium-RC, \*chrome or \*iehta were the run modes that supported HTTPS and the handling of security popups.
-These were ‘experimental modes in those versions but as of Selenium-RC 1.0 beta 2, these modes have now become stable, and the \*firefox and \*iexplore run modes now translate into the \*chrome and \*iehta modes.
+These were 鈥榚xperimental modes in those versions but as of Selenium-RC 1.0 beta 2, these modes have now become stable, and the \*firefox and \*iexplore run modes now translate into the \*chrome and \*iehta modes.